rahulmadanraju/Projects/Project_Invisible/README.md

 # Project Invisible ##

-The project is similar to an housing video frames for green backgorund as we see in recording studions.
+The project is similar to an housing video frames for green backgorund as we see in recording stations.
 The foreground is masked and background is replaced based on the requirement.

 The logic here is quite opposite to the one mentioned above.
-In our case we will be masking the backgorund and replacing the foreground for the selective color.
+In our case we will be masking the backgorund and replacing it to the foreground for a selective color.

 Here we implement the project for red, blue and any color to one's requirement.